ottiram/WOMBAT/README.md

 # WOMBAT
 <p>

-See our <a href="http://aclweb.org/anthology/C18-2012" target="_new">COLING 2018 demo paper</a> for additional details.
+See our <a href="http://aclweb.org/anthology/C18-2012" target="new">COLING 2018 demo paper</a> for additional details.
 Please cite the paper if you use WOMBAT.
 </p>

 <p>